Frequently Asked Questions

 Medical science is starting to recognize that men also have hormone issues as they age.
 It is not uncommon for physicians to prescribe estrogen for women who have been diagnosed as estrogen deficient.
 Now physicians realize the same pertains to men.
 If men have low testosterone levels, treating these patients with optimal levels improves quality of life and health.

-There are a few complications that will be explained to you are your examination.
+There are a few complications that will be explained to you at your examination.
 These side effects are typically only if the dosage is too much, which is why we take extreme caution to ensure you will not be receiving more than needed to achieve the optimal clinical outcome.

 We are licensed in Illinois (IL), Iowa (IA), Missouri (MO), Nebraska (NE), and Wisconsin (WI).